AlexWeinreb/osc_larva/README.md

 For neurons, reprocessed separately in `third_pass_neurs.R`.

-The individually processed files are finally saved in `intermediates/2502/250313_third_processed`
+The individually processed files are finally saved in `intermediates/2502/250529_third_processed`.

+The list of cell types, their putative identities, and the gene markers, are recorded in `data/cell_annotations.xlsx`.